Air Conditioner Repair Checklist

 - Turn off electricity fully at the breaker or outside lever.

 - Get rid of greenery rubbish around the AC.
 Once you’ve cleared all the clutter within a two-foot range, you can use a fine-bristled brush or vacuum to carefully remove dust from the unit’s fins.
-Crooked fins can also affect efficiency, so you can attempt to adjust them with a blunt knife.
+Crooked fins can also affect efficiency.

 - Use a hose nozzle to carefully clean the fins from inside the unit.
 Be careful to avoid getting liquid on the fan motor.